PTAB

 - Core Argument for this Ground:

-- Expectation of Success (for §103 grounds): A POSITA would have had a high expectation of success because both Mendez and Jain describe technology for the same web browsers (e.g., Netscape Navigator, Internet Explorer) and operate on the same type of data (browser bookmarks).
-The combination was presented as a predictable integration of complementary, known browser functionalities.
+- Expectation of Success: A POSITA would have had a high expectation of success because both Mendez and Jain described functionalities for conventional web browsers (specifically mentioning Netscape Navigator and Internet Explorer) and operated on the same type of data (browser bookmarks).
+The integration was portrayed as a predictable combination of known elements to achieve a predictable result.

 Ground 2: Obviousness over Mendez, Jain, and Nakagawa - Claim 20 is obvious over Mendez and Jain in further view of Nakagawa.